nrkno/sofie-core/packages/documentation/docs/main/features-and-configuration/settings-view.md

 An example of the difference could be when playing a VT \(that's a Source Layer\), which could involve all of the timeline-layers _video\_player0_, _audio\_fader\_video_, _audio\_fader\_host_ and _mixer\_pgm._
 :::

+### Action Triggers

+This is a way to set up how - outside of the Point-and-Click Graphical User Interface - actions can be performed in the User Interface.
+Commonly, these are the *hotkey combinations* that can be used to either trigger AdLib content or other actions in the larger system.
+This is done by creating sets of Triggers and Actions to be triggered by them.
+These pairs can be set at the Show Style level or at the Core (System) level, for common actions such as doing a Take or activating a Rundown, where you want a shared method of operation.

+#### Triggers

+The triggers are designed to be either client-specific or issued by a peripheral device module.

+Currently, the Action Triggers system only supports a single, client-specific trigger type: a Hotkey.
+Hotkeys can be either a single key, a combination of keys (*combo*) or a *chord* - a sequnece of key combinations pressed in a particular order. *Chords* are popular in some text editing applications and vastly expand the amount of actions that can be triggered from a keyboard, at the expense of the time needed to execute them.
+Currenlty, the Hotkey editor in Sofie does not support creating *Chords*, but they can be specified by Blueprints during migrations.

+#### Actions

+The actions are built using a base *action* (such as *Activate a Rundown* or *AdLib*) and a set of *filters*, limiting the scope of the *action*.
+Optionally, some of these *actions* can take additional *parameters*.
+These filters can operate on various types of objects, depending on the action in question.
+All actions currently require that the chain of filters starts with scoping out the Rundown the action is supposed to affect.
+Currently, there is only one type of Rundown-level filter supported: "The Rundown currently in view".

+The Action Triggers user interface guides the user in a wizzard-like fashion through the available *filter* options on a given *action*.

 ## Migrations